jennymalmoe/LazyVegan/README.md

 Eventually the recipe database will increase in both recipes and users/visitors.
 The site offer users to interact by adding their own recipes that makes the user feel like being a part of "the community".
 The site promotes the vegan life style, showing that it doesn't have to be that hard to eat, even junk food that are vegan.

 ## User Goals
-Find and share recipes, get inspired by the recipes and get inspired to add own recipes by the site which is signals a that a healty lifestyle doesn't have to be difficult.
-These easy recipes is done with minimal effort and is ready in no time!
+Find and share recipes.
+Get inspired by the recipes and get inspired to add/share own recipes at the site which is signals a that a vegan lifestyle doesn't have to be difficult.

 ## User Stories

 * First Time Visitor Goals

-    * As a first time visitor, I want to easily grasp the sites purpose.
+    * As a first time visitor, I want to easily understand the main purpose of the site.
+    * As a first time visitor, I want the site navigation to be intutive, user friendly and over all ease-of-use.
+    * As a first time visitor, I want to be inspired and taken by surprise regarding this new way of thinking about vegan food.
     * As a first time visitor, I want to find easy vegan fast food recipes.
     * As a first time visitor, I want to be inspired by the site, the recipes and the design.
 Get a positive feel.
-    * As a first time visitor, I want the site navigation to be intutive, user friendly and over all ease-of-use.
-    * As a first time visitor, I want to be able to register as a new user.
-    * As a first time visitor, I want to be able to log in and out (since I registered).
-    * As a first time visitor, I want to be able to read the recipes (added by siteowner and users).
-    * As a first time visitor, I want to be able to search for recipes.
+    * As a first time visitor, I want to be able to create, read, update, delete and search for recipes.
-    * As a first time visitor, I want to add recipes.
-    * As a first time visitor, I want to be able to edit/update the recipes I've added.
-    * As a first time visitor, I want to be able to delete recipes I've added.
+    * As a first time visitor, I want to be able to take part of this community/recipe bank by be able to register.
-    * As a first time visitor, I want to locate their social media links to be able to follow and get  a feel for the credibility of the site.
+    * As a first time visitor, I want to locate some sort of social media links to be able to follow and get a feel for the credibility of the site.

 * Returning Visitor Goals

     * As a returning visitor, I want to be able to easily register if I didn't last time visiting.
     * As a returning visitor, I want to be able to easily log in, if I registered last time visiting.
-    * As a returning visitor, I want to be able to read, add, update, delete and search for recipes.
+    * As a returning visitor, I want to be able to create, read, update, delete and search for recipes.
     * As a returning visitor, I want to be able to reach out to siteowner for possibel collaboration or businessdeals.

 * Frequent Visitor Goals